Stable Restoration and Separation of Approximately Sparse Signals: Application Examples

-This application example shows that more knowledge on the support sets \setX and/or \setE leads to improved recovery results (i.e., smaller MSE).
-This intuitive behavior has been observed in \cite{SKPB10} for perfectly sparse signals and noiseless measurements.
-We emphasize that DR, BP restoration, and BP separation are all able to \emph{simulatenously} reduce Gaussian noise and impulse interference as the resulting MSEs are all smaller than $-30$\,dB (corresponding to the MSE of the noisy signal).
+The results shown above show that more knowledge on the support sets \setX and/or \setE leads to improved recovery results (i.e., larger SNR).
+We emphasize that DR, BP restoration, and BP separation are all able to \emph{simulatenously} reduce Gaussian noise and impulse interference as the resulting SNR values are all larger than $10.7$\,dB (corresponding to the SNR of the noisy signal).
 The recovery procedure one should use in practice depends on the amount of support-set knowledge available prior to recovery.

+The use of redundant dictionaries or windowing within the restoration procedure did not show any advantage (over rectangular windowing and the use of ONBs) in the considered example.
+Nevertheless, we believe that specifically trained (or learned) dictionaries, e.g., using the method in~\cite{aharon2006}, have the potential to further improve the recovery performance; the exploration of methods that also maintain incoherence to other dictionaries is part of on-going work.

-We finally note that reduction of noise and clicks in impaired audio signals is a well-studied topic in the literature (see, e.g., \cite{GR98} and references therein).
-However, most of the established methods rely on Bayesian estimation techniques, e.g., \cite{GR98,FG06,GCFW07}, which differ from the sparsity-based approach proposed here.
-Sparsity-based algorithms for restoration of impaired audio signals have been proposed recently in~\cite{Adler2011,AEJEGP11}; however, no recovery guarantees are available for the proposed OMP-based restoration algorithm.
-We emphasize that virtually all proposed methods require knowledge of the locations of the sparse corruptions prior to recovery, whereas our results for BP separation show that sparse errors can effectively be removed \emph{blindly} from speech signals.
-The main goal of this example is to illustrate the performance our algorithms and not to benchmark the performance relative to existing methods; a detailed performance and restoration-complexity comparison with existing methods for simultaneous denosing and declicking is left for future work.
+We furthermore note that noise and clicks removal in audio signals is a well-studied topic in the literature (see, e.g., \cite{GR98} and references therein).
+However, most of the established methods rely on Bayesian estimation techniques, e.g., \cite{GR98,FG06,GCFW07}, which do not have theoretical guarantees.
+Sparsity-based audio restoration has been proposed recently in~\cite{Adler2011,AEJEGP11}; however, no recovery guarantees are available for the associated restoration algorithms.

+We finally emphasize that virtually all proposed methods require knowledge of the locations of the sparse corruptions prior to recovery, whereas our results for BP separation show that sparse errors can effectively be removed \emph{blindly} from speech signals.